 Read more

-Maintaining the Gains in costal Otago
+Maintaining the Gains in coastal Otago

 A partnership project with Aukaha to control pest plants across 16 QEII covenants in the coastal Dunedin area.